CFIS-UFRO/electron-development-template/README.md

    (where X is the release number for the current day, starting at 0)
 2. Generates a GitHub tag for the new version
 3. Pushes the changes to the repository
+4. Add the version to the `versions` repository

 To run it, use the following command: